espressif/esp-idf/docs/en/api-guides/esp-wifi-mesh.rst

     Throughput depends on packet error rate and hop count.

 .. note::
-    The throughput of root node's access to the external IP network is directly affected by the number of nodes in the ESP-MESH network and the bandwidth of the router.
+    The throughput of root node's access to the external IP network is directly affected by the number of nodes in the ESP-WIFI-MESH network and the bandwidth of the router.

 .. note::
     The performance figures can vary greatly between installations based on network configuration and operating environment.